lnanhkhoa/lnanhkhoa.github.io/src/content/blog/building-a-portfolio-with-react-and-vite.md

 ---
-title: "Building a Portfolio with React and Vite"
+title: 'Building a Portfolio with React and Vite'
-excerpt: "Add a compelling description of your post here..."
+excerpt: 'Add a compelling description of your post here...'
-date: "2025-08-01"
+date: '2025-08-01'
-readTime: "5 min read"
+readTime: '5 min read'
-tags: ["Tag1", "Tag2", "Tag3"]
+tags: ['Tag1', 'Tag2', 'Tag3']
 featured: false
 ---